DaveParillo/cisc192-reader/src/chapter13/review-1.rst

      + These can all lead to off by one errors.

 .. tb-choice::
-   :name: c192_mce_13_10
+   :name: mce_13_10

-   What is the amount of time that merge_sort takes?
+   What is the amount of time that mergeSort takes?

    - [x] n log n

-     + This makes merge_sort faster than our previous version of selection sort.
+     + This makes mergeSort faster than our previous version of selection sort.

    - [ ] n!

-     - merge_sort runs faster than factorial time.
+     - mergeSort runs faster than factorial time.

    - [ ] logn

-     - merge_sort runs slower than logarithmic time.
+     - mergeSort runs slower than logarithmic time.

    - [ ] n^2

      - This is the time complexity of selection sort.

 .. tb-choice::
-   :name: c192_mce_13_11
+   :name: mce_13_11

-   What kind of sorting algorithm is our ``sort_deck`` function?
+   What kind of sorting algorithm is our ``sortDeck`` function?
 You are encouraged to search up these different sorting algorithms!

    - [ ] Bubble sort